format37/charuco_coordinates/README.md

 </div>

 ## Stage 2
-Next, even if the floor charuco board is not visible, we still need to be able to calculate the Film camera position and rotation vectors in the floor charuco board coordinate system.
-In addition we need to account that the film camera had changed its position and rotation.
+Next, even if the FLOOR_TARGET is not visible, we still need to be able to calculate the FILM_CAMERA position and rotation vectors in the FLOOR_TARGET coordinate system.
+In addition, we need to account that the FILM_CAMERA + FILM_TARGET has changed its position and rotation.
 ![Production stage](./assets/scheme_obstackle.png)<br>
 According camera views is:<br>

-## Summary
+## What we have
+...